 On May 28, the city’s restaurants were permitted to reopen their outdoor spaces, and with that announcement, so were a large number of the city’s bars equipped with kitchens and proper permissions, places like pizza-slinging Taverne Atlantic in Park-Ex or Saint-Henri's Bar Courcelle.
 But there is another subset of establishments — the ones that don’t dole out meals — that have had to stand by, largely without the help of takeout revenue.

 Here’s a list of some of those booze-centric bars opening their terrasses either today, or in the coming days, ordered alphabetically.
-If your favourite spot to grab a beer doesn’t have a terrasse, you won’t have to wait much longer: Bars are permitted to reopen indoors as of Monday, June 14.
+If your favourite spot to grab a beer doesn’t have a terrasse, you won’t have to wait much longer: Bars are permitted to reopen indoors on Monday, June 14.

 Please note that this list is not exhaustive.
 If a Montreal bar you know is opening its terrasse today, or in the coming days, send us a tip at firstname.lastname@example.org.
 We will be updating this list until June 14.

 For a more curated list of the city’s standout terrasses, have a look at this map.